mariajpalma/GG-NC/README.md

    • __CommunityNetworks_2D_SimilarC_whiteComm_RIndex#.png__: They are 2D community networks with similar colors, one for each resolution level (#).
 Unlike the previous ones, these networks, if they are present, show the "white communities" which consist of aggregations of smaller communities (according to the -c parameter).

 5. __NetworksIndividuals__: Includes the images of individual networks.

+   • __Network_Individuals_Communities_DistinctiveColors_RIndex#.png__: They are 2D networks where each node represents an individual rendered in a distinctive color corresponding to their designated community formed at a given resolution level (#).

+   • __Network_Individuals_Communities_Similar_RIndex#.png__: They are 2D networks where each node represents an individual rendered in a similar color corresponding to their designated community formed at a given resolution level (#).

 ## Customization Option